pfleege/huuva-order-form-demo/README.md

 The Order Form demo is a brief introductory project on how to connect a PostgreSQL database to a Next.js based project.

 To test out the demo, you can thus either use the link below, or download the project and connect it to your own relational database.
-Note that the SQL syntax might differ slightly from the one used in the Neon database, so change the queries according to the required syntax.

 Time spent on building the project: approximately 36-40 hours.
 Unfortunately a lot of extra time was spent on re-building the database structure, as the original structure proved impractical in the end.